Goldziher/axios-simple-cache-adapter/README.md

 }
 ```

-You can use it on a per endpoint basis.
+You can use it on a per-endpoint basis.
 If the value is a number, this endpoint will be cached for the particular TTL
 specified:

 ```typescript